marzer/tomlplusplus/README.md

 2. `#include <toml++/toml.h>`

 ## _"What about build system X, or package manager Y?"_
-Currently there's support for use as a meson submodule, which I _think_ means it can be used with Conan.
+Currently there's support for use as a meson submodule.
 That's the extent of my knowledge in this area; clearly an area of opportunity!
 If you would like me to add support for a particular build system or package manager please let me know by making a [feature request].
 Better still, if you have the skills and motivation to add support yourself, I'd welcome a pull request with a smile and open arms!

+### Conan
+`toml++` is available through the [Conan-Center-Index](https://github.com/conan-io/conan-center-index).
+You simply need to add `tomlplusplus/1.2.3` to your _conanfile_ to include this in your project.
+The default options are set for the single-header flavour, however specifying the option `"multiple_headers": True` is available.

 <br>